cyberianwilderness/Golden-Axe-AutoSplitter/README.md

 Note: The Sega CD and beginner Co-Op categories have not been tested with autosplitters, but Beginner splits should work with Beginner Co-Op.

 ## Adding the auto splitter
+> [!TIP]
-Right click on Livesplit
+> Right click on Livesplit
-Click on Edit Layout
+> Click on Edit Layout
-Add Button > Control > Scriptable Auto Splitter (pictured)
+> Add Button > `Control` > `Scriptable Auto Splitter` (pictured)

 ![Adding the splits](adding-scriptable-auto-splitter.png)

 ---

+> [!TIP]
-Select the `GA-ASL.asl` file wherever you have saved it using the browse button
+> Select the `GA-ASL.asl` file wherever you have saved it using the browse button.
 ![Inserting autosplitter](/Images/selecting-auto-splitter-script-before.png)

 ---

+> [!TIP]
-Once you have selected it, Livesplit's interface will change You should have the option to select the game mode you are running Arcade mode will be checked by default, as this has the most speedruns and is the most popular category to play If you select more than one option, it will default to Arcade mode (The top option is their for advice)
+> Once you have selected it, Livesplit's interface will change
+> You should have the option to select the game mode you are running
+> Arcade mode will be checked by default, as this has the most speedruns and is the most popular category to play
+> If you select more than one option, it will default to Arcade mode (The top option is their for advice)

 ![Autsplitter Options](/Images/selecting-auto-splitter-script-after.png)

 ---

+> [!TIP]
-On the same menu where you added the autosplitter before Right click on Livesplit
+> On the same menu where you added the autosplitter before
+> Right click on Livesplit
-Click on Edit Layout
+> Click on Edit Layout
-Add Button > Information > ASL Var Viewer (pictured)
+> Add Button > `Information` > `ASL Var Viewer` (pictured)

 ![Adding ASL Var Viewer](/Images/Adding-Var-Viewer.png)

+> [!CAUTION]
-If you don't see this option, you need to make sure the ASL Var Viewer is inside your Livesplit components folder
+> If you don't see this option, you need to make sure the ASL Var Viewer is inside your Livesplit components folder.

 ---

+> [!TIP]
-To find in-game variables through Livesplit, you need to double click on the ASL Var Viewer you added in the above step
+> To find in-game variables through Livesplit, you need to double click on the ASL Var Viewer you added in the above step.

 ![Accessing ASL Var Variables](/Images/edit-layout-interface.png)

 ---

+>[!WARNING]
-The game must be running for you to get the option click the drop down menu, otherwise it is greyed out.
+> The game must be running for you to get the option click the drop down menu, otherwise it is greyed out.

+> [!TIP]
-In the value label at the top you can provide text that goes along with variable you wish to select.
+> In the value label at the top you can provide text that goes along with variable you wish to select.
-For Golden Axe, if you wish to see a precise timer (to the thousandths) for your speedrun, select the RTA_DISPLAY variable (pictured)
+> For Golden Axe, if you wish to see a precise timer (to the thousandths) for your speedrun, select the `RTA_DISPLAY` variable (pictured)

 ![Finding RTA Display](/Images/Finding-RTA-Variable-On-LiveSplit[Game-must-be-on].png)

 ---

 If it has been successful, your splits should like similar to the following

 ![End View](/Images/livesplit-appearance.png)